wisdom-oss/gateway-service-watcher/README.md

 The only check that is done is that the values need to be present in the environment.

+Optionally the environment variable `SCAN_INTERVAL` can be set to change the default scanning interval from 1 minute to another interval.
+This environment variable accepts the following time units:
+- `ns`: Nanoseconds
+- `us`/`µs`: Microseconds
+- `ms`: Milliseconds
+- `s`: Seconds
+- `m`: Minutes
+- `h`: Hours

+The default value is `1m`

 ### Setting up containers
 To make a container discoverable you need to set some labels to the container in your docker compose files.